savonet/liquidshop/index.md

 title: Liquidshop – the Liquidsoap workshop 1.0
 ---

-A workshop about Liquidsoap and related technologies.
+The **liquidshop** is the first edition of a workshop about Liquidsoap and related technologies.
+It will be held fully online.
+Feel free to register in order to attend or propose a talk!

 Presentations
 -------------

-There are two tracks for presentations:
+Three kinds of presentations will be featured during the workshop:

 - _showcase_ (15 min): short presentations about the website / radio / art
   installation that you realized using Liquidsoap or related tools